 Collaborative project funding

-This is an annual funding opportunity from The Ogden Trust for university physics outreach teams.
+The collaborative project funding is an annual opportunity from The Ogden Trust for university physics outreach teams.
 We want to support universities to work collaboratively and carry out activities strategically together.

 Collaborative project funding